carvel-dev/carvel/site/content/blog/argocd-carvel-plugin.md

 * Find us on [GitHub](https://github.com/vmware-tanzu/carvel).
 Suggest how we can improve the project, the docs, or share any other feedback.
 * Attend our Community Meetings, happening every Thursday at 10:30am PT / 1:30pm ET.
 Check out the [Community page](/community/) for full details on how to attend.

-We look forward to hearing from you and hope you join us in building a strong packaging and distribution story for applications on Kubernetes!